lilagents-team/firehouse-laywer-b/content/newsletters/December2015FINAL.md

 ---
-title: "Legal Updates on Fire Department Liability and Unfair Labor Practices"
+title: "Municipal Roundtable on Unfair Labor Practices and State Fire Liability Claims"
 date: 2015-12-31
 description: "The newsletter discusses a Municipal Roundtable addressing Unfair Labor Practices, emphasizing the importance of quick responses to prevent property damage.
 It also outlines a negligence claim against the Washington State for failing to contain a fire that spread from public lands to private properties."
 summary: "The newsletter discusses a Municipal Roundtable addressing Unfair Labor Practices, emphasizing the importance of quick responses to prevent property damage.
 It also outlines a negligence claim against the Washington State for failing to contain a fire that spread from public lands to private properties."